braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/advanced_filters/message_extras.md

 Using the `message_extras` Liquid tag, you can annotate your send events with dynamic data from Connected Content, custom attributes (such as language, country), and Canvas entry properties.
 This Liquid tag appends key-value pairs to the corresponding send event in Currents.

 {% alert important %}
-This Liquid tag is currently in beta for email, SMS, and push send events.
-Contact your Braze customer success manager if you're interested in participating in the beta. <br><br>
+This Liquid tag is currently in early access for email, SMS, and push send events.
+Contact your Braze customer success manager if you're interested in participating in the early access. <br><br>

 This will be supported for webhooks and Content Cards in the future.
 If you would like support for in-app or in-browser messages, submit product feedback using the [product portal]({{site.baseurl}}/user_guide/administrative/access_braze/portal/).
 {% endalert %}